Current Funding Opportunities

 Proposals requesting funds for conferences, workshops, symposia, education, outreach, or publication development should be submitted to this topic area.

-Potential applicants may contact Samantha Simmons, Ph.D., Assistant Scientific Program Director, by e-mail (firstname.lastname@example.org) or telephone (301-504-0087) with any questions about proposal requirements, the evaluation process, out of cycle funding, or suitability of a topic for Commission funding.
+Potential applicants may contact Samantha Simmons, Ph.D., Acting Scientific Program Director, by e-mail (firstname.lastname@example.org) or telephone (301-504-0087) with any questions about proposal requirements, the evaluation process, out of cycle funding, or suitability of a topic for Commission funding.
 During a review cycle, all proposals and pre-proposals that meet minimum requirements will be reviewed by the Commission’s staff, Committee of Scientific Advisors on Marine Mammals, Commissioners, and external experts, as necessary.
 The Commission will choose reviewers based on their expertise and assurance that they have no conflict of interest with the proposed activities.
 The Commission will maintain the confidentiality of all proposals.

 For example, would such a project significantly contribute to the conservation of a species/population, advance critical scientific understanding, contribute to the development of innovative technology, lead to groundbreaking policy ideas, catalyze critical thinking through a meeting, workshop or symposium, or contribute to an important conservation issue through outreach, communication or education? ↩